 I have a lot of fun designing materials for the Hong Kong Student Association at Carnegie Mellon University, of which I am a part of.

-Of people collaborating on a big screen, for my internship at Microsoft.
+Of people collaborating on a big screen, created for fun during my internship at Microsoft working on Surface Hub.

 For invitations to a bridal shower that I organized.